Red Riding: Red Riding 1980

-In 1980, following public outcry over the failure to catch the Yorkshire Ripper, a "squeaky clean" Manchester police detective, Assistant Chief Constable Peter Hunter (Paddy Considine), is assigned to travel to West Yorkshire to head the WYMP investigation, much to the chagrin of the former head, Bill Molloy (Warren Clarke).
+In 1980, following public outcry over the failure to catch the Yorkshire Ripper, a "squeaky clean" Manchester police detective, Assistant Chief Constable Peter Hunter (Paddy Considine), is assigned to travel to West Yorkshire to head the WYMP investigation, much to the chagrin of the former head, Bill Molloy.
 Hunter had previously worked on the Karachi Club massacre, a case he had to abandon due to his wife Joan's miscarriage.
-One member of Hunter's new, hand-picked team is Helen Marshall (Maxine Peake), his former adulterous lover.
-The two cases – massacre and serial killings – are linked by Officer Bob Craven (Sean Harris), who behaves in an openly hostile manner to the new team.
+A member of Hunter's picked team is Helen Marshall (Maxine Peake), his former adulterous lover.
+The other member is Detective Chief Superintendent John Nolan (Tony Pitts), who knows the WYMP officers well.
+The two cases – massacre and serial killings – are linked by Bob Craven, who behaves in an openly hostile manner to the new team.
 Hunter correctly deduces that the Ripper inquiry is being side-tracked by the Wearside Jack tapes, and feels that the real Ripper has been interviewed and missed.

-Hunter suspects that one of the Ripper's supposed victims, Clare Strachan, was not actually a Ripper victim.
-Hunter receives information on the murder from B.J., who is introduced through Reverend Laws (Peter Mullan).
-B.J. claims that Strachan was a prostitute working for Eric Hall, a now-dead WYMP policeman.
-Hall's wife requests that Hunter meet her, and after visiting her house – where Reverend Laws is also present – she provides Hunter with proof of Hall's work as a pimp and pornographer, and that she gave Hall's documents to Jobson.
-Jobson claims to have lost the files.
+Hunter suspects that one of the Ripper's supposed victims, Clare Strachan, was not a Ripper victim.
+Given the different types of injuries she displayed, she had not been linked to the other victims until a letter was sent, allegedly by the Ripper, to Molloy and the press claiming responsibility for her murder.
+Hunter receives information from B. J., who is introduced through Reverend Martin Laws (Peter Mullan).
+B. J., who was Strachan's close friend, claims that she was a prostitute working for Eric Hall, a WYMP policeman (deceased).
+Hall's wife requests that Hunter meet her, and after visiting her house – where Laws is also present – she provides proof of Hall's work as a pimp and pornographer.
+She confirms that Hall was a suspect in the Strachan case until the letter turned up.
+She also mentions that he was convinced (and increasingly vocal) that Strachan was not a Ripper victim, and posits that he was killed as a result.
+She says she had given Hall's documents to Jobson, but the latter claims to have lost the files.
 Meanwhile, the former affair between Hunter and Marshall threatens to reignite.